aik2mlj/cv-typst/cv.typ

 #chiline()
 *Automatic Mixing with Audio Representation Learning and Generation* #h(1fr) June 2025 - Sept.
 2025 \
 Research Intern at Sony CSL Paris #h(1fr) Paris, France \
-- Achieved end-to-end audio mixing with a two-stage paradigm: mix-invariant representation learning, and latent audio generation.
-This is one of the pioneer works on this topic.
+- Designed an end-to-end (re-)mixing and mastering system using audio representation learning and generation.
+This is one of the pioneer works on automatic mixing with a fully generative approach.
-- Experimented adding different schemes of self-supervision to the representation learning stage.
+// - Experimented adding different schemes of self-supervision to the representation learning stage.
 - Advisor: Dr. Stefan Lattner.

 *Hierarchical Generation and Performance Rendering of Symbolic Music* #h(1fr) Sept.
 2023 -- Feb.
 2024 \